andresebr/kumodd/README.md

 -s service	| Select the cloud service.  gdrive is the only supported service.

 The filter option limits output to a selected category of files.
-In google drive, file category is determined by the mime time.
+A file's category is determined its mime type.

 Filter	| Description
 :------	| :-----------